 The beauty of a morning ritual is that it doesn’t need to be complicated.
 It could be a few deep breaths while sipping your tea, a short stretch by the window, or a half-hour of movement and meditation that leaves you feeling lit up from the inside.
 The key is consistency and intention, not perfection.

-To help bring this kind of ritual into your life, I’m excited to share my new Patreon membership, where each week I’ll release a half-hour “Weekly Practice”.
+To help bring this kind of ritual into your life, I’m excited to share my new Patreon membership, where each month I’ll release a half-hour blended practice on a theme.
 These sessions are designed to be gentle, inspiring, and nourishing, combining breathwork, yoga, meditation, and more.
 The videos will appear on Patreon, and also here in the Gold Membership.

 Our first practice is called Breathe in Joy.
 Over 30 minutes, we’ll do breathwork, move, stretch, open the heart (both figuratively and literally!), and end with a meditation focused on joy and gratitude.
 It’s perfect for starting the day, resetting midweek, or carving out intentional time for yourself.

-Future weekly practices will explore other tools for wellbeing, including mantras, EFT (Emotional Freedom Techniques), and other spiritual practices — all designed to help you bring calm, joy, and focus into your daily life.
+Future half-hour blended practices will explore other tools for wellbeing, including mantras, EFT (Emotional Freedom Techniques), and other spiritual practices — all designed to help you bring calm, joy, healing, ritual and focus into your daily life.

 - Once a week: Take 30 minutes to reset, reflect, and refresh.

-- A few times per week: Reinforce the benefits and deepen your connection to the practice.
+- A few times per week/each week of the month: Reinforce the benefits and deepen your connection to the practice.

 - Daily: Commit to a morning or evening ritual that centers you and grounds your day.

-Gold Class members don’t need to worry — all weekly practices will also appear in the 42 Yoga membership library, so you can access them on demand whenever you like.
-For those joining via Patreon, the practices are yours each week, ready to repeat, revisit, or ritualise according to your rhythm.
+Gold Class members don’t need to worry — all of these half-hour practices will also appear in the 42 Yoga membership library, so you can access them on demand whenever you like.
+For those joining via Patreon, the practices are yours, ready to repeat, revisit, or ritualise according to your rhythm.

 Morning rituals don’t have to be complicated, long, or perfect — they just need to be yours.
 A few minutes of mindful movement, breath, and reflection each day can shift your energy, balance your nervous system, and cultivate a sense of joy that lasts far beyond the practice.